lfbos/portphotos/README.md

 By default, I let the variables from an app that I created and the permission type for the app is **App folder**.

 For more information go to [Dropbox App Console](https://www.dropbox.com/developers/apps).

+## Production setup

+* In the environment file the DEBUG variable must be set to False
+* Allowed host variable must be changed in portphotos/settings.py p.e.
+ALLOWED_HOST=['yourhost.com']
+* The Dropbox application must be changed to production mode and add a new callback with the new production host for oauth2 p.e. https://yourhost.com/oauth2/